 Many women continue to work while they are pregnant and might return to work while they are still breast feeding.
 Pregnancy is a natural part of everyday life, so it is important to make sure that new and expectant mothers are safe within the workplace.

 Under the Health and Safety at Work Regulations established in 1999, employers are responsible for taking into account the health and safety risks to New and Expectant Mothers in the workplace.

 This refers to any women who is pregnant, is breastfeeding or has given birth within the previous six months.

-It is important to carry out a risk assessment that is specific to new or expectant mothers in the workplace, in order to identify which risks might be present and whether these risks are low, medium or high.
+It is important to carry out a manual handling risk assessment that is specific to new or expectant mothers in the workplace, in order to identify which risks might be present and whether these risks are low, medium or high.
 This risk assessment will allow the employer to determine which steps should be taken to improve the safety of the work environment.
 Working conditions that are normally considered acceptable might no longer be so during pregnancy or while breast feeding.

 What are some of the health and safety considerations specific to new and expectant mothers in the workplace?

 Because of postural difficulties and a body that is more susceptible to injury, expectant mothers are at risk when they are performing manual handling tasks.
 Pregnant women should avoid all manual handling, especially heavy lifting.
 If heavy or repetitive lifting is the main part of the job, the pregnant employee should be re-deployed temporarily during the pregnancy and for a period of time after they have given birth.